E. H. Crump: Political machine

-From the 1910s to the 1950s, Memphis was a locus of machine politics under the direction of "Boss" Crump, a Democrat.
+From the 1910s to the 1950s, Memphis was a locus of machine politics under the direction of Crump.
 He obtained a state law in 1911 to establish a small commission to manage the city.
 The city retained a form of commission government until 1967, but Crump was in full control at all times.
 He used all of the familiar techniques of the big city boss: ballot manipulation, patronage for friends, and frustrating bureaucratic obstacles for the opposition.
 Crump built a complex alliance with established power figures at the local, state, and national levels.
 He ensured that dissidents had little or no voice.

 At the center of his network was "Cotton Row," the business elite that dominated the cotton industry.
 Secondly, he included the modernizers: business-oriented progressives who were most concerned with upgrading the city's waterfront, parks, highways, and skyscrapers, as well as a moderately good school system.
 Working-class whites got their share of jobs, but labor unions had marginal influence.

 Roger Biles argues that the political system was virtually unchanged from 1910 into the 1950s and 1960s, thanks to Crump's wire-pulling.
 Crump was the leading Tennessee supporter of Franklin D. Roosevelt and the New Deal.
 In return, the city received ample relief programs, which provided jobs for the unemployed, as selected by machine lieutenants.
 The city also got major federal building projects, which helped to fund the business community.
 Crump incorporated hand-picked black leaders of proven loyalty to the machine in his outer circle by dispensing patronage in return for the black vote.
 Memphis was one of the largest southern cities in which blacks could vote, although segregation was as rigid as elsewhere in the South.
 The amounts which African Americans received from Crump's largess, however, were comparatively minuscule.
 Of the more than $300,000 spent on Memphis parks in 1937, for example, only $3,000 went to African Americans though they were forty percent of Memphis's population.